 CNC machined parts often have threads for screws or other fasteners, so that multiple parts may be attached together.
 Unlike 3D printed parts, for example, machined parts are highly amenable to threads, since there are cutting tools made specifically for them.

 These thread mills can create a highly accurate thread in either plastic or metal, but are not the only way to create threads.
 Other tools for creating threads include cut taps and form taps.

 As with holes and cavities, threads made using taps should only go so deep into the machined part.

 Machined parts can incorporate round holes, which are created using a drill bit or end mill.
 There are limits to the depths of these holes: more than ten times the diameter becomes more difficult and may contribute to a higher cost.

 In general, end mills create holes with a better surface finish and offer greater flexibility in terms of hole size.
 They are, however, limited in length.

 Adding text to a machined part is a surefire way of making it identifiable or brand-specific.
-It is also a surefire way of increasing cost and is therefore considered something of a luxury for functional parts.
+It is also a surefire way of increasing cost, and is therefore considered something of a luxury for functional parts.

 Recessed text is faster and cheaper to write than raised text, and each character should be at least half a millimeter apart to avoid deformation.
 Fonts should always be sans serif, without unnecessary embellishments.
-(Remember: the text does not need to be added using machine tools; it can be painted or added to a sticker.)
+(Remember: text does not need to be added using machine tools; it can be painted or added to a sticker.)